 Together with his company COFO Entertainment, Oliver Forster is one of Germany’s most successful event organisers for concerts and tours.
 Not only does he fill famous concert halls and open-air theatres with big names such as David Garret, Xavier Naidoo, Elton John, CRO and Simply Red, he is also a renowned tour organiser.
-Among others, he has staged musical biographies by star producer Bernhard Kurz such as “All you need is love! - The Beatles Musical”, “THANK YOU FOR THE MUSIC – the Abba story as a musical”, “SIMPLY THE BEST - The Musical” and “ELVIS – The Musical”.
+Among others, he has staged biographies by star producer Bernhard Kurz such as “All you need is love! - The Beatles Musical”, “THANK YOU FOR THE MUSIC – the Abba story as a musical”, “SIMPLY THE BEST - The TINA TURNER Story” and “ELVIS – The Musical”.

 In addition, Oliver Forster is one of the leading local organisers in Southern Germany and Austria, presenting stars from the genres of rock, pop, schlager and folk music as well as dance shows, festivals, exhibitions and top-class classical music events.
 One of his most successful projects was his own production of “FALCO – The Musical” in 2017.
 Over the last two years this show has welcomed more than 250,000 spectators at more than 100 events.
 In 2018, his next genial performance is “BEAT IT” – The Show about the King of Pop”.

 After obtaining a degree in film and theatre studies, Andreana made her directorial debut in 2001 with “The Dose”, a self-penned play which toured nationally.
 She then went on to form a theatre group, and this has acted as a vehicle for the creation, direction and production of shows for the stage and for industry.